How to Install Google Chrome on Rocky Linux

 sudo gtk-update-icon-cache /usr/share/icons/hicolor

-Subsequently, log out of GNOME and log back in.
-Chrome now appears with its correct icon in the application menu.
+After running either command, log out and back in.
+As a result, Chrome now displays its correct icon in the application menu.

 Update Google Chrome